 During the pre-reception cocktails (other beverages were also served) and canapés, there were white couches and ottomans placed outside in the garden where the guests were seated while chatting and enjoying the food and drinks, while we were away taking photo's with the bridal party.

 The groomsmen wore a 2-piece light grey tuxedo with a white shirt, a mauve silk pocket square and tie, brown belt and light brown shoes.
-The groomsmen hired their suits from Heinz in Style in Port Elizabeth.
+The groomsmen hired their suits from Heinz in Port Elizabeth.

 The groom and groomsmen's accessories were made by Master Tailors in Cape Town, which was given to the groomsmen as gifts from the groom, along with cool socks.